-In this post we will analyze the average and minimum salary in Minsk, Belarus, to understand better the economic perspectives of this rather untouched European country
+Average and minimum salary in Minsk, Belarus: understand better the economic perspectives of this rather untouched European country

 Considering moving or investing in Eastern Europe?
 Check the data for the average and minimum salary in Minsk, Belarus below.

 Minsk is the capital of Belarus and the most economic active city in the country.
 The city is yet to become a major travel destination, but many who like to explore new horizons to tend to visit the city as part of a trip to Eastern Europe.